Analysis | What Andrew Cuomo and Kamala Harris said about vaccine skepticism

 Every time you write about such things, though, the pushback is similar: What about New York Gov. Andrew M. Cuomo (D) and Vice President Harris (D)?

-Months ago, both of them made comments of questionable wisdom about the safety of the then-impending vaccines.
+Months ago, both made comments of questionable wisdom about the safety of the then-impending vaccines.
 Both indicated that they didn’t fully trust the Trump administration to oversee the process.

 “The View” host Meghan McCain this week played a clip of Harris’s comments, suggesting what we’re now seeing among Republicans is basically the inverse of that, given we now have a Democratic administration.
 “Both sides are equally responsible for this,” McCain argued.

-So it’s worth a closer look at what both Cuomo and Harris said, and the apparent impact of those comments.
+So it’s worth a closer look at what Cuomo and Harris said, and the apparent impact of those comments.

 In September, Harris, then the Democratic Party’s vice-presidential candidate, hesitated when asked if she would take a vaccine that was approved before the election.